 Scholarly Commons Citation

 Tushnet, Mark V., "Defending Korematsu?: Reflections on Civil Liberties in Wartime" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 246.
+246.